linux-ax25-mirror/contribute/README.md

-# linux-ax25.org replacement
+# linux-ax25.org mirror

-This is the replacement git repository for linux-ax25.org.
-If you would like to contribute please ask.
-I need the latest clones available for what used to be on linux-ax25.org.
-If you have a pointer please let me know.
+This is the mirror git repository for linux-ax25.org.

 73 de Mike, W1NR